Emperor Xiaowen of Northern Wei: Regency of Grand Empress Dowager Feng

-The power-sharing arrangement between stepgrandmother and stepgrandson could perhaps be illustrated by an incident in 489, when Emperor Wencheng's younger brothers Tuoba Tianci (拓拔天賜) the Prince of Ruyin and Tuoba Zhen (拓拔楨) the Prince of Nan'an were accused of corruption, a death offense.
+The power-sharing arrangement between stepgrandmother and stepgrandson could perhaps be illustrated by an incident in 489, when Emperor Wencheng's younger brothers Tuoba Tianci (拓跋天賜) the Prince of Ruyin and Tuoba Zhen (拓跋楨) the Prince of Nan'an were accused of corruption, a death offense.
 Grand Empress Dowager Feng and Emperor Xiaowen jointly convened an imperial council to discuss their punishment.
 Grand Empress Dowager Feng opened by asking the officials, "Do you believe that we should care about familial relations and destroy law, or to disregard familial relations and follow the law?"
 The officials largely pleaded for the princes' lives.
 After Grand Empress Dowager Feng fell silent, Emperor Xiaowen stated: "What the two princes committed is unpardonable, but the Grand Empress Dowager takes after the brotherly love that Gaozong [Emperor Wengcheng's Temple name] had.
 Further, the Prince of Nan'an is filially pious toward his mother.
 Therefore, the two will be spared the death penalty, but their offices and titles will be stripped from them, and they will be reduced to commoner status with no political rights."

 In 490, Grand Empress Dowager Feng died, and she was buried with magnificent honors.
 Emperor Xiaowen was so distraught that he was unable to take in food or water for five days, and subsequently observed a three-year mourning period for her, notwithstanding officials' pleas for him to shorten the mourning period in accordance with rules that Emperor Wen of Han had set.